-The people coming from distant lands, needed to exchange their currency for Judean money, in order to buy sacrificial animals, food and drink, etc. Consequently, there were animal merchants and money changers on the premises.
-They were not operating illegally, nor were they situated in an unassigned area where such practice would be considered sacrilege.
-If such were the case, the Temple officials and the millions of worshippers would have stopped it.
+People arriving from distant lands, needed to exchange their currency for Judean money to buy sacrificial animals, food and drink, etc. Therefore, animal merchants and money changers were present.
+They were not on unassigned areas where such practice would be sacrilege.
+Otherwise, the Temple officials and the millions of worshippers would have stopped it.

 How then can one justify Jesus' behavior?
 And even if, for whatever reason, he could not tolerate what he saw, surely he could have expressed his feelings in a more courteous and dignified manner, especially on the Temple grounds, during the Passover preparations, and in the presence of multitudes of pilgrims!

 Jesus said: "These signs will accompany those who believe in my name: they will cast out demons; they will speak in new tongues; they will pick up serpents, and if they drink any deadly thing, it will not hurt them; they will lay their hands on the sick, and they will recover."

 Truly, truly, I [Jesus] say to you, he who believes in me will also do the works that I do; and greater works than these will he do, because I go to my Father.
 Whatever you ask in my name, I will do it.

 And Abraham said: "G-d will provide Himself with the lamb for an offering, my son," and the two of them went together.